WismutHansen/lst/old/20250622/SPEC.md

 Privacy is paramount.
 All content is encrypted on the client before being transmitted.

 - **Algorithm**: **XChaCha20-Poly1305** is recommended for its performance and security.
-- **Key Management**: A master encryption key is generated on the user's first device and stored securely in the OS credential manager (e.g., macOS Keychain).
-This key is then securely shared with other devices using an asymmetric "sealed box" mechanism during device pairing.
+- **Key Management**: A master encryption key will be required by `lst-syncd`.
+Initially, this can be stored in the system's secure credential manager (e.g., macOS Keychain, Freedesktop Secret Service).
+The key should be generated on first run of `lst sync setup`.
 - **Process**:
   1.  `lst-syncd` generates an Automerge change set (`Vec<u8>`).
   2. This change set is encrypted using the master key.